 Harald and Andy know how to throw a party, and the Deer Ridge Golf Club in Kitchener was a perfect place to have it.
 The dance floor was full from the beginning of the night until the end.

 The photos above a just a snippet from their portrait session but the photos below are what memories are made of.
-Herold and Andy’s story: 100% journalistic.
+Harold and Andy: 100% candid.